dasolari/Gitflow-and-Docker-Guide/README.md

 ## Docker and docker-compose :whale: :whale: :whale:
 The docker and docker-compose tutorials are located in the respective folders.
 The example uses a node app and I recommend that you start with the `dockerfile` and then go to the `docker-compose` file.
-Don`t forget to add a .dockerignore file.
+Don't forget to add a .dockerignore file to ignore your node_modules.